PPKhony/CS264-Group_7/README.md

 2.Getting All Requests
 Handles HTTP GET requests to the "Request" path by retrieving a list of all requests using the getAllRequests method from the injected JdbcRequestRepository and returning the list.

-- Student class =
+- Student controller =  RESTful API for managing student requests and approvals, interacting with a database through the JdbcStudentRepository.
+The endpoints allow creating requests, querying requests by instructor, querying student data by UUID, and updating request status.

 - UserController = responsible for handling HTTP requests related to a resource named "FileData" in application. this controller is responsible for

 	1.Adding a User:
 Handles HTTP POST requests to "FileData" by saving a new User object using the save method from the injected JdbcUserRepository.

 	2.Getting All Users:
 Handles HTTP GET requests to "FileData" by retrieving a list of all users using the getAllUsers method from the injected JdbcUserRepository and returning the list.

 2.External model